dbpedia/dataid/dataid_to_datahub_mapper/DatahubDataidMappingService/ReadMe.txt

 b) MappingConfig.json

 Provides all informations needed to map a DataId to a DataHub dataset. (see 3.)
-The MappingConfig.json file is a JsonLD <insert url> document to provide context information similar to turtle syntax.
+The MappingConfig.json file is a JsonLD <insert agentUrl> document to provide context information similar to turtle syntax.
 Under the address http://<host>:<port>/dataid/datahubpublisher/getmappings this file can be edited with the additional entry of username and password defined in the MainConfig.json